davidpaps/CV/README.md

 #### Commitment

 When I chose to leave a stable career to move into tech, I made the commitment to learn as much as possible and give it my all.
 While at Makers, I learnt a variety of practises, methodologies and technologies.
 Including, a new language, framework, and field (Python, Django, machine learning), in just two weeks during my final project - [_Pong!_](http://net-positive-pong-ai.herokuapp.com/).
 Since graduating, I have been learning React for a personal project - [_COVID-19 Tracker_](https://covid-mapper.herokuapp.com/).
 This evidences that I am committed to continued learning, and am comfortable self-learning.
+This is further showcased in my recent studies into [_Algorithmic Complexity_](https://github.com/davidpaps/algorithmic_complexity) and [_Data Structures_](https://github.com/davidpaps/algorithms_and_data_structures).
 I also had the honour of being part of the winning team for the June 2020 Hack for Heroes [_Hackathon_](https://github.com/davidpaps/pocket_positivity_hackathon).
 This was my chance to give back to the community, and to those who are working so hard for us on the frontline.

 ---